Site icon EmbedSocial

 2. Analyze, search, and respond to reviews in one dashboard

-3. Display reviews on website
+3. Display reviews on a website

-4. Schedule GBP posts automatically.
+4. Schedule GBP posts automatically

 Google post scheduling again is another challenge for multi-location businesses, which need to post updates on their Google Maps for each particular business.